DigitalSensei33/Gocube-Gaming-Controller/README.md

 All inputs are ONE 90° quarter turn

 Face turn controls-
-U(wht) → Dodge Roll (B key)***
+U(white) → Dodge Roll (B key)***
 U' → Sprint Toggle (hold/release Space)***
 R(red) → Light Attack (LMB)
 R' → Heavy Attack (RMB)
-L(orng) → Shield/Spell/offhand (J key)
+L(orange) → Shield/Spell/offhand (J key)
 L' → Parry/Weapon Art (Ctrl)
-D(ylw) → Rotate Items (Down Arrow)
+D(yellow) → Rotate Items (Down Arrow)
 D' → Drink Estus/Use Item (R key)
-F(grn) → Lock On (Q key)
+F(green) → Lock On (Q key)
 F' → Jump (H key)
-B(blu) → 2-Hand RH Weapon (F key)
+B(blue) → 2-Hand RH Weapon (F key)
 B' → Interact (E key)

-*** since Dark Souls has sprint/dodge roll as the same button/key usually, this was a little tricky.
+***since Dark Souls has sprint/dodge roll as the same button/key usually, this was a little tricky.
 I have the code set to toggle hold/release sprint with each U' turn, but U turn/dodge roll out of a sprint also releases the space key, to feel more like natural DS3 controls.
-If you dodge roll out of a sprint, you'll have to U' after to sprint out of the roll.
+If you dodge roll out of a sprint, you'll have to U' after to sprint out of the roll.***

 Gyroscope controls
 Just think of the top (white) face of the cube as a joystick and tilt it around for movement